Empowering TRIUMF to do the right work with the right resources

 This group resolves problems in projects, trouble-shoots issues, is responsible for the general implementation and oversight of the project management system, and is a resource for project leaders.

 An important part of resource management at TRIUMF are time sheets.
 They must be filled out by all TRIUMF employees at the end of each month.
-Accumulated time sheet data is available here.
+Link to timesheet tool.

 Each commitment, either project or operational, has associated with it a unique tracking number.
 This number, as its name implies, is used for tracking.
 All requests for TRIUMF resources are to be tied to the tracking numbers.
 This includes Requests for Engineering Assistance (REAs), Request for Detector Facility Assistance and any similar requests.